Harshk031/edulens/README.md

 EduLens is a distraction‑aware learning workspace that blends YouTube‑based study, an AI assistant, and a progress‑tracking Focus Timer into a single desktop app.
 It runs as a hybrid Vite+React frontend with an Express backend and an Electron shell.

+## About
+EduLens Hybrid is my personal take on a calmer learning space.
+I built it because I kept bouncing between a video, notes, and an AI tab.
+This app puts them together and adds a gentle, motivational timer — not a lock.
+It’s meant to feel human: steady, minimal, and respectful of your flow.

+Developed by Harsh Katiyar with AI assistance.

 ## Elevator pitch
 - Load any YouTube lecture inside a clean, controlled player.
 - Ask AI questions, take notes, and track focus time — all in one screen.